yiisoft/yii-cycle/docs/en/reading-schema.md

 ### `PhpFileSchemaProvider` Provider

-Unlike `FromFilesSchemaProvider`, the `PhpFileSchemaProvider` works with only one file. but, `PhpFileSchemaProvider` can not only read schema, but also save it.
+Unlike `FromFilesSchemaProvider`, the `Cycle\Schema\Provider\PhpFileSchemaProvider` works with only one file. but, `PhpFileSchemaProvider` can not only read schema, but also save it.

 In the mode of reading and writing a schema file, the `PhpFileSchemaProvider` provider works similarly to the cache, with the only difference is that saved result (schema file), can be saved in codebase.